ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: Introduction

-Recently, an extensive effort has been made towards building data for \acs{MDS} research~\cite{liao2020task,yang2020generation,shi2020understanding}.
-However, they all have some limitations: \begin{enumerate*}[label={(\arabic*)}] \item There is a lack of a complete diagnosis and treatment procedure.
-A practical medical dialogue is usually a combination consultation, diagnosis and treatment, as shown in Figure~\ref{fig:example}.
-To our knowledge, none of previous studies considers all three services simultaneously~\cite{wei2018task,xu2019end,liu2020meddg,yang2020generation}. \item Labels are not comprehensive enough.
-Most datasets only provide the slot-value pairs for each utterance, e.g., there is one utterance in~\citep{zhang2020mie}: ``Patient: Doctor, could you please tell me is it premature beat?''
-The label is only ``Symptom: Cardiopalmus''.
-But the intent labels and the medical knowledge triples related to each utterance are rarely provided in existing \acs{MDS} datasets. \item Labels are not fine-grained enough.
-We found that composite utterances, which contain more than one intent/action, are common in practice.
-For example, at the third utterance in Figure~\ref{fig:example}, the patient said ``Ten days.
+Recently, extensive efforts have been made towards building data for \acs{MDS} research~\cite{liao2020task,shi2020understanding}.
+Despite these important advances, limitations persist: \begin{enumerate*} \item In currently available datasets, there is a lack of a complete diagnosis and treatment procedure.
+A practical medical dialogue is usually a combination of consultation, diagnosis and treatment, as shown in Figure~\ref{fig:example}.
+To the best of our knowledge, no previous study considers all three medical services simultaneously~\citep{wei2018task,xu2019end,liu2020meddg,yang2020generation}. \item In currently available datasets, labels are not comprehensive enough.
+Most datasets only provide the slot-value pairs for each utterance.
+Intent labels and medical knowledge triples related to each utterance are rarely provided.
+For example, there is one utterance in~\citep{zhang2020mie}: ``Patient: Doctor, could you please tell me is it premature beat?''
+It only has the slot-value label ``Symptom: Cardiopalmus'', without the intent label ``Inquire'' and the required knowledge triple ``<premature beat, symptom, cardiopalmus>''. \item In currently available datasets, labels are not fine-grained enough.
+Composite utterances, which contain more than one intent/action, are common in practice.
+For example, for the third utterance in Figure~\ref{fig:example}, the patient says ``Ten days.
 Yes.
-What is the disease?'', there are three different kinds of intents: informing time, informing symptom status and inquiring diseases.
+What is the disease?'', there are three kinds of intents: informing time, informing symptom status, and inquiring diseases.
 Previous studies usually provide a single coarse-grained label for the whole composite utterance, which might mislead the training of models and/or lead to inaccurate evaluation.
-Besides, the involved medical entities are limited in scale.
-For example, the very recent dataset, MedDG~\cite{zeng2020meddialog}, only contains 12 diseases. \end{enumerate*}
+Second, we find that the values defined in previous work can hardly accurately convey complex information.
+Instead, we provide main-subordinate values, each of which includes a main value and a subordinate value.
+For example, for the labeling ``Value=duration, ten days'' of the second user utterance in Figure~\ref{fig:example}, the main value is ``duration'' and the subordinate value is ``ten days''.
+The main-subordinate values have a stronger capacity to convey complex information: \begin{enumerate*} \item Negation status of an entity, e.g., without experiencing symptom sore throat. \item The specific value of an entity, e.g., the specific number of blood pressure. \item Relationship between entities, e.g., the side effect of a medicine. \end{enumerate*} \item Besides the limitations above, some datasets only involve limited medical entities.
+For example, MedDG~\cite{zeng2020meddialog}, a very recent medical dialogue dataset, only contains 12 diseases. \end{enumerate*}